MG977/GIS4schools-RS/_build/html/_sources/rs_fundamentals.rst.txt

 	The imaging camera of the Sentinel-2 satellite (credit: ESA – CC BY-SA IGO 3.0).

 Multispectral cameras produce multispectral (=multiband) grayscale images.
 That is to say, a multitude of greyscale images - *collected at the same time* - recording the reflected sunlight in a specific range of wavelengths (i.e. the spectral bands) (:numref:`Fig7_SAT`). |br|
-**In other words, a multiband image describes the intensity of the different “colours” sensed in the different “lights” of the electromagnetic spectrum.**
+**In other words, a multiband image describes the intensity of the different “colours” sensed in the different “lights” of the electromagnetic spectrum** (also see :ref:`1.3.1`).

 .. _Fig7_SAT:
 .. figure:: /Figure/Fig7_SAT.png